openssl/openssl/INSTALL.md

     PERL
                    The name of the Perl executable to use when building OpenSSL.
-                   Only needed if builing should use a different Perl executable than what is used to run the Configure script.
+                   Only needed if building should use a different Perl executable than what is used to run the Configure script.

     RANLIB